• Skip to primary navigation

 A lot of the apples on the list above are not ones that are commonly available in all grocery stores.
 It's hard to match that exact flavor among the apples in most supermarkets.

-The closet ones that I think a McIntosh lover might like are Rave.
-Or maybe Cosmic Crisp.
+The closet one that I think a McIntosh lover might like are Rave.
+Although it's really hard to find any modern apple with a flavor quite like McIntosh.

 Do you have an applesauce recipe that calls for McIntosh?
 Read our post all about the best apples for applesauce to find a suitable replacement.